 On a sunny spring morning, a crowd of Calhoun students gathered on the steps of City Hall, holding homemade signs and raising their voices in a rallying cry: “1, 2, 3, every kid deserves a family!”
 They were there to advocate for foster youth, and call for additional support from the New York City Council to find families for every child in foster care, no matter how old.
 The lobbying experience brought together seventh graders and Upper School students – and demonstrated how our youth are leading the way in fighting for a brighter future.

-Seventh graders in Anthony Gaskins’ social studies class were studying advocacy and the First Amendment right of citizens to assemble peaceably and petition their government.
+In their social studies class, seventh graders in were studying advocacy and the First Amendment right of citizens to assemble peaceably and petition their government.
 Simultaneously, students in Debbie Aronson’s Upper School Community Action class were working with You Gotta Believe, a nonprofit that works to find permanent families for older youth in the foster care system.
 Anthony and Debbie decided to collaborate on a project with You Gotta Believe that would give their students the opportunity to be advocates themselves.

 First, Upper School students visited Anthony’s class to teach their younger peers about You Gotta Believe and the foster care system.
 Then, representatives from the organization came to Calhoun to talk to students about advocacy, sharing skills and strategies which ranged from letter writing and public speaking to “artivism” (using art to raise awareness of a cause).
 Using the methods they had learned about, Middle and Upper Schoolers collaborated to create posters and write letters to local politicians that they brought to City Hall.